 Program Mission, Goals and Outcomes

-The Bachelor of Science in Interior Design prepares students to be proficient in the art and technology of designing the interior built environment relative to the user’s social, psychological, and aesthetic needs.
+The Interior Design programs, at both the associate and bachelor level, prepare the student to be proficient in the art and technology of designing the interior built environment relative to the user’s social, psychological, and aesthetic needs.

 The Program Goals of the Bachelor of Science in Interior Design are: